When do you open the Highland Park Water Tower to visitors

 - There were no open houses in 2020 due to the COVID 19 pandemic.

-Typically, the summer open house is held the third weekend in July.
+The summer open house is generally held the third weekend in July.

 The Highland Tower is at the intersection of Ford Parkway and Snelling Avenue in Saint Paul.